 Kaiser Permanente Fontana Medical Center Community Benefit will generally not consider funding requests from international, social, recreational clubs, or for the following:

 - Sports teams and tournaments (e.g., golf, tennis, walks, and runs)

 - Endowments or memorials

 Kaiser Permanente will not consider requests from organizations that discriminate on the basis of sex, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
 In addition, Community Benefit grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, or pharmaceutical companies.

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

 How to Apply

-- Kaiser Permanente will complete its inquiry reviews by March 5, 2014.
+- Kaiser Permanente will complete its inquiry reviews by the first week of March 2015.